 There’s been a lot of emphasis on the fundamental shifts in our economy to high-skill, high-paying jobs, and the need for the trained professionals to fill those positions.
 And it’s true that Facebook and Twitter and Google all happen to require technological innovation and a multitude of talented, well-educated individuals.
 But to take that as the basis of economic growth would be looking at it all backwards, I think.
 After all, the Chinatown Bus didn’t have any of those things.
 It wasn’t born out of high education, technology, tolerance, bohemianism, or even very much creativity, if you really think about it.

-No, the underlying reason for the success of the Chinatown Bus is the same as that of any other business: it caters to a well-defined, tight-knit consumer niche.
-The fact is, Facebook started as a networking site for elite college students.
+No, the underlying reason for the success of the Chinatown Bus is that it caters to a well-defined, tight-knit consumer niche.
+Facebook started as a networking site for elite college students.
 Twitter really took off when Shaq started tweeting.
-The salient feature of these success stories is not the ingenious and daring innovation of their founders so much as the privilege, the social capital, or the economic well-being of its niche consumer base.
 In the celebrated new industries of Brooklyn, the clients are usually well-established institutions with wealth and influence.
-Even the successful coffee shops, venues, and small businesses of gentrifying neighborhoods are tied together by a network of people with shared interests, complementary ideology, similar life experiences, and the luxury of free time.
+Even the successful coffee shops, venues, and small businesses of gentrifying neighborhoods are tied together by a network of people with shared interests, complementary ideologies, similar life experiences, and the luxury of free time.

 I did manage to catch the One Dollar Bus before it went under.
 I needed to go somewhere in Lower Manhattan, and that was a good enough excuse to take the bus.
 The ride was much faster than on the 7, thirty minutes from boarding to destination, but since I knew that, I left the house much later than usual.
 I was meeting someone on the west side, a bit of a walk from where the bus dropped me off.
 I still ended up late.